sermon: Tests of True Knowledge

 Given 16-May-15; Sermon #1267; 72 minutes

-Martin Collins, focusing on the danger of pride of intellect and knowledge, affirms that knowledge of the truth is essential, but it must be God's knowledge, and not a syncretistic mixture of worldly philosophy or mystical Gnostic admixtures.
+Knowledge of the truth is essential, but it must be God's knowledge, and not a syncretistic mixture of worldly philosophy or mystical Gnosticism.
 Political correctness, a modern application of Gnosticism, can usher in some unacceptable consequences, such as occurred with the prideful 'tolerance' of incest as practiced in the Corinthian congregation.
 Like leavening, toleration of one offense would lead to toleration of other offenses.
-Progressives in American politics shamelessly call evil good and good evil, murdering fetuses in the name of 'women's rights and practicing sodomy in the name of marriage 'equality.'
+Progressives in American politics shamelessly call evil good and good evil, murdering fetuses in the name of 'women's rights' and practicing sodomy in the name of marriage 'equality.'
 All of these progressive insights emanate from Satan, who has 'transformed' himself as an angel of light.
 Similarly, ditchism in religion (veering from one extreme or the other, such as overly strict or overly lenient) leads to unpleasant imbalances.
-Relying "solely" on human intellect is one such ditch when it is isolated from the heart and from practice.
+Relying solely on human intellect is one such ditch when it is isolated from the heart and from practice.
 Proper knowledge must always be joined to the will of God.
 A person who is puffed up parades his knowledge either by exhibiting impatience, intolerance, or an obsequious false modesty, marginalizing what they consider to be the weak or uneducated.
 Some prideful people, caught up in their wealth of knowledge, are rendered totally useless in serving others.
 Conversely, the love of Christ surpasses all knowledge, putting us into proper humble and lowly perspective; to know and love God is to understand Him.
 Knowledge of God creates love for God as well as perfecting our relationships with others.
 The happiest people in the church are those who know His teachings and practice them 24 hours a day, growing in grace and knowledge of the Lord, actively practicing love as motivated by God's Holy Spirit, instill

 The dangers confronting us are not always the same.
 There are different types of personalities, different interests, and different emphasis in our lives.
 For example, we are well aware of the dangers that confront the activist.
 This is the type of person who lives on his energy and on what he does, who is always busy organizing something, and who says that you must always be doing something.